Anonymous-Mystery/AC-TIR/README.md

 # AC-TIR

-This is the code for the paper "AC-TIR: Fast Anonymous Credentials with Threshold Issunance and Revocation".
+This is the code for the paper "AC-TIR: Fast Anonymous Credentials with Threshold Issuance and Revocation".

-This paper proposes a fast anonymous credential scheme that suport threshold issunance and revocation.
+This paper proposes a fast anonymous credential scheme that suport threshold issuance and revocation.
 The code uses the Charm library in Python.
 Besides, we also provide the implementation of the following schemes:

 1. Coconut, NDSS, 2018 [1]
 2. Coconut', eprint Archive, 2022 [2]